 Last Friday, a handful of Jamaicans got to experience his cooking at Eleni’s Bakery in Kingston.
 It was an evening designed by the chef himself.
-He wanted to give guests a taste of the signature dishes prepared in his restaurant in Canada, with a Jamaica twist.
+He wanted to give guests a taste of the signature dishes prepared in his restaurant in Canada, with a Jamaican twist.

 ‘It gives me my freedom of expression, and I can do whatever I want with food.’—Chef Mathieu Duceppe